manifold-systems/manifold/manifold-core-parent/manifold/README.md

 This scheme is unsuitable, however, for modules intended for use as a dependency or library where the set of resources that needs to be compiled may include more than the ones used inside the module.
 For instance, an API that defines a query model in terms of GraphQL files may not use any of the resource files directly, but a module using the API would.
-Although Manifold can still work in situations like this (see [Modes](#modes) above), it does so by compiling types *dynamically* at runtime, which entails a performance bump the first time each type loads.
-If need be, you can avoid the runtime compilation cost using _explicit_ static compilation with `javac` command line options.

 Similar to javac's source file list, Manifold provides `-Akey=value` javac command line options to explicitly compile resources either by _type name_ using regular expressions or by _file name_ using file system paths.
 Constraining by